 files, then you can run

-make in the
+cargo build in the

-The library doesn't need libpng or zlib.
+The library doesn't need libpng nor zlib.

 Return to home page.